Kristina01111000/Drws_site/README.md

 - Make the new page for the podcast coming out june 21stish https://thelaurajanelaytonshow.com/ -> need pdf copy of new book
 - The youtube channel is https://www.youtube.com/@fourelementdoctor , need to be added by dr w

-- See if there is a way to make non-members go to a page that says join to get access
-- ‘Sorry you’re not a member yet, fill in the registration form below to join the site’

 - Posts for dr w?
 When he makes them?
 Articles by dr w, something like that, or dr w posts
 - Take the old emails and put them there